-- Place in the preheated oven for 5-10 minutes or less depending on how hot your oven is.
+- Place in the preheated oven for 5-10 minutes or less.
 You will need to watch them closely and remove them as soon as they are crispy and barely browning.

-- Serve immediately or leave on the counter on a plate (do not cover) for up to 3 days.
+- Serve immediately or leave uncovered on the counter on a plate for up to 3 days.

 - Flavor variations: try adding spices like cumin and chili powder or ginger and garlic for a different taste.